Sunday, January 22, 2012

 So much has happened over the past year, Landmark, Community Garden, Japan and on and on.
 I'm not sure if it's a factor of aging or reverse aging or what.
 I hear people talk about this time of life as when people slow down and time speeds up.
 Time is definitely clipping along but life, projects, school, ideas just keep coming, and I'm loving it...actually.

 I wish I could keep up with myself.
 I wonder if just doing a lot of things, fingers in a lot of pots, is an obsession or just an excuse to not do anything well.
 I am energized by so many things.
-I love schol and am in the midst of many projects and am enjoying being suffocated in the excitement.
+I love school and am in the midst of many projects and am enjoying being suffocated in the excitement.

 Perhaps the thing that's most on my mind, at the moment, is ANETA.
 That's the acronym for the academy that I'm involved with...not exactly an academy yet.
 That's the point though: all sorts of ideas, models and excitement.
 It's truly something on which I could focus in my quest to "save the world."